 As well as hearing cases in Melbourne, judges of the Criminal Division sit in ten regional locations in Victoria throughout the year (Ballarat, Bendigo, Geelong, Horsham, Morwell, Mildura, Shepparton, Wangaratta, Warrnambool and Wodonga).
 These are referred to as ‘circuits’.

 Judges of the Criminal Division

-The Principal Judge of the Criminal Division is the Honourable Justice Lasry.
-For a list of current Criminal Division Judges see the judicial organisational chart.
+The Principal Judge of the Criminal Division is the Honourable Justice Hollingworth.
+For a list of current Criminal Division judges see the judicial organisational chart.

 The administrative and legal staff in the Criminal Registry support the work undertaken in the Criminal Division, but also provide information and assistance to legal practitioners and the public.

 The registry is now located at 450 Little Bourke Street.
 Please phone 03 8600 2059 to make an appointment and to discuss alternatives to in-person attendance.